 They may establish slowly and become weedy if sown immediately after the spring frost date when the soil is still cool, but they will grow rapidly and overwhelm most weeds if sown later when the soil and weather are really warm.

-Use current-year seed from a reputable source for cool season cereal grains, buckwheat, and soybeans.
+Use current-year seed from a reputable source for cool-season cereal grains, buckwheat, and soybeans.
 High-quality pea, bell bean, cowpea, millet, and sorghum-sudangrass seed that is properly stored (kept cool and dry) can be used for two or three years; vetches and clovers can last up to five years.
-When in doubt, get new seed.
+When in doubt, get new seeds.

 The seeding rate and arrangement of the cover crop can influence weed suppression.
 Planting at higher-than-normal seeding rates and in narrow rows can influence the amount of soil cover, particularly in the first several weeks after seeding.
 Thick, dense cover crop stands can help reduce the establishment of weeds.